|

 somewhat susceptible to breakage.
 What can we use?

 work fine for cylinder gas supply (photo right.)
-We have a number of customers using
+We have many customers using

 at 50 to 80 psi.
 Even though your reading flow in CFH on the gauge your actually